cloudify-cosmo/docs.getcloudify.org/content/manager_webui/deployments-page.md

 # Deployments Index

-A table showing all existing deployments.
-It shows ID, blueprint, creation and update dates of each deployment and also provides actions dropdown (see below).
+A table showing all of the existing deployments.
+It shows ID, blueprint, creation and update dates of each deployment and also provides an actions dropdown (see below).
 ![deployments index]({{< img "ui/ui-deployments-index.jpg" >}})

-When clicking on a deployment ID in the Deployments Index table, you'll be redirected to single deployment view.
+When clicking on a deployment ID in the Deployments Index table, you'll be redirected to a single deployment's view.

 # Deployment View
-Here you can view deployment's details and perform actions on it.
+Here you can view the deployment's details and perform actions on the deployment.

 ## Actions dropdown
 Use this component to perform actions on the deployment.
 ![deployment actions]({{< img "ui/ui-deployment-actions.jpg">}})

 ### Execute Workflow
-Pick this option to execute a worklow on the deployment.
+Use this option to execute a worklow on the deployment.
 A dialog will appear with available workflows listed.
-To execute, pick one and click 'Confirm'.
+To execute, choose a deployment and click 'Confirm'.
 ![Execution dialog]({{< img "ui/ui-deployment-execution-dialog.jpg">}})

 ### Delete
-Pick this option to delete the deployment.
-A confirmation dialog will appear.
+Use this option to delete the deployment and a confirmation dialog will appear.
 To delete the deployment click 'Yes'.
 ![Delete dialog]({{< img "ui/ui-deployment-delete-dialog.jpg">}})

 ## Tabs
-Following tabs contain various deployment's information:
+The following tabs contain various details about the different deployments:

 ### Topology
 The [Topology]({{< field "terminology_link" >}}#topology) is an application’s graph of nodes and their relationships, which describes the lifecycle events or other operations that each node and relationship exposes for use in workflows.<br>